sethaxen/ucsfdown/README.md

 4. For the publications, I just exported a bibliogrphy from [Zotero](http://zotero.org/) to my clipboard and pasted it here.
 The formatting isn't perfect but I'd call it good enough.
 If someone wants to take a stab at generating a sub-bibliography in this section that would be great!

+### Chapter Short Titles

+Let's face it, chapter titles are often long (of course to reflect all the amazing research inside).
+This can create a bit of a mess in the header of your chapters, as "Chapter 1.
+The Dynamics of Monological Imperatives in *Dick and Jane*: A Study in Phsycic Transrelational Gender Modes" spills over your margins.
+To that end, you can provide a short title for each chapter that will appear by including `\chaptermark{My Short Title}` below the actual title of each chapter's .Rmd.
+For example, this template will generate a file called 01-chap1.Rmd.
+Inside there, the full title of this chapter is `# R Markdown Basics {#rmd-basics}`, and below that I added in a short title called "Basics" by including `\chaptermark{Basics}` in 01-chap1.Rmd.

 ### Day-to-day writing of your thesis

 You need to edit the individual chapter R Markdown files to write your thesis.